davidrhoden/davidrhoden-basic-netlify/timeline/my-austin-apartment-with-pink-squiggle.md

 ---
-title: My house in Austin
+title: My house in Austin.
 date: 2015-05-02T11:00:00.000Z
 summary: I made this big pink thing for my office but I hung it up in my apartment for a while.
 excerpt: I made this big pink thing for my office but I hung it up in my apartment for a while.
 category: paintings
-image: squiggle150502.jpg
+image: ./static/img/paintings/squiggle150502.jpg
 tags:
   - post
   - paintings